bwInfoSec/schwachstellenmgmt/README.md

 # Vulnerability Management System

 ## Overview
 The Vulnerability Management System is a Python program designed to contact individuals responsible for IP addresses affected by vulnerabilities via email.
-Communication takes place via the Nextcloud platform, an onetimesecret service, and the sending of emails.
+Communication takes place via the Nextcloud platform, an one-time secret service, and the sending of emails.

 ## Installation
 1. Clone the repository: `git clone https://github.com/bwInfoSec/schwachstellenmgmt.git`